wonma/100-days-of-code/log.md

 **Thoughts** I made the App work without using the base code.
 It was a bit challenging but I will try to see the essense of how they work together.

+---
+### Day 17: October 30, Sunday

+**Today's Progress**
+  - Rebuilt the simple calculation app with the useRef hook.

+**Thoughts** One of the peers' calculation app really got me amazing.
+I was a bit overwhelmed to see the code and even visited his portfolio website.
+I saw some impressive projects.
+I'm way behind his knowledge and skills but I really hope I could reach that point someday.

 <!--
 ### Day 1: June 27, Monday